Snow squall warning

+Map of average annual snow squall warnings in the United States between 2018 and 2026.

 A snow squall warning (SAME code: SQW) is a bulletin issued by Environment Canada's Meteorological Service of Canada and the National Weather Service in the United States to warn population of two types of snow events reducing visibility in blowing snow: lake effect snow squalls and frontal snow squalls.

 Phenomenon

 Lake effect snow squalls are generated by cold arctic air moving over unfrozen water of lake or sea.
 These will reduce visibility to less than 1 km and produce large accumulations of snow on the ground along narrow corridors in lee of the waters.
 Duration of these events can extend for days.

 Frontal snow squalls are associated with a fast moving intense cold front in winter.
 Visibility must be reduce to less than 500 m, wind over 40 km/h with a wind shift.
 Quantities of snow is not important with this type but intensity is heavy for a short period, typically 10 to 20 minutes.